 It’s also completely normal for women to have that visceral, emotional reaction when they catch their partner looking.

-It’s completely natural to want to know why men look, and what the look means.
+It’s completely natural to want to know why men look at other women, and what it means when a guy (maybe your boyfriend) looks at another woman.

 Allow me to explain…